AbstractClassroom-python/elliptic_curve_python_cryptography/README.md

 - ✅ Ensure the implementation runs without errors or warnings and completes in less than 1 second for each test script.
 - ✅ Create a file called `README2.md` that details all the methods you implemented, their purpose, and any important notes about your implementation.
 - ✅ Create a video walkthrough of your implementation, explaining how each part works and demonstrating the tests passing.
 The video should be at least 10 minutes long and no longer than 20 minutes.

+## Comment About Randomness
+For testing purposes, the `random` module is used to generate private keys.
+In a production environment, you should use a cryptographically secure random number generator to ensure the security of the keys.
+The `secrets` module in Python is a good choice for this purpose.
+The `test.py` script will generate different private keys each time it is run, leading to different outputs.
+This is expected behavior and you can compare the output with known Elliptic Curve implementations (online calculators).
+The `test2.py` script uses fixed private keys to ensure consistent output for testing purposes.